Theoretical Guarantees for AOA-based Localization: Consistency and Asymptotic Efficiency: Simulations

 \item BR-PLE: the bias reduced solution to a CWLS problem that approximates the sine and cosine functions using their first-order Taylor expansions and then expands the parameter space by one dimension while imposing a norm constraint \cite{Wang2015};

 \item MPR-EV: the modified polar representation given by computing an eigenvector with bias reduction \cite{Sun2020};

-\item MPR-SDP+GN: the modified polar representation produced by the GN iteration, initialized using the SDP-based method \cite{Wang2018}. \end{enumerate} We conduct $N$ Monte Carlo experiments for different realizations of measurement noises and denote the estimate obtained in the $j$-th experiment by $\widehat{p}_{n,j}$ for each estimator.
-The bias and root mean squared error (RMSE) of the estimators are then evaluated using the following definitions \cite{Wang2023,Zeng2024}:
+\item MPR-SDP+GN: the modified polar representation produced by the GN iteration, initialized using the SDP-based method \cite{Wang2018}. \end{enumerate} All estimators are implemented in MATLAB and executed on an AMD EPYC 7543 32-Core Processor.

-where $p^0$ is the true source location, $m$ is the dimension of the source coordinates, with $m = 2$ in the 2-D scenario and $m = 3$ in the 3-D scenario.
-We use the root-CRLB (RCRLB) as the performance benchmark for each estimator, assessing whether the RMSE of each estimator approaches the corresponding RCRLB.